 All cats, young or old, big or small, can have the a laser declaw.
 (The kitty must be over four (4) pounds though).

 The cost for declawing?
-Yes it does cost more than the "old fashioned way", but we feel it's worth if.
+Yes, it does cost more than the "old fashioned way," but we feel it's worth it.
 Properly done, a declaw will provide kitty a lifetime of comfort and allow kitty to be an inside cat without causing all the damage.

 Consider having kitty declawed the same time as spaying or neutering.
 It is not only more cost effective, but it is less stressful and healthier for kitty.
 FOR MORE DETAILED INFORMATION ABOUT RECOVERY FROM SURGICAL PROCEDURES DONE AT RADBILL ANIMAL HOSPITAL, PLEASE CALL 215-969-8950

 We will send you home with pain medications for kitty and if kitty was spayed, and Elizabethan collar (lamp shade), or we also have a after surgical outfit to keep on her for 7 days after the surgery.

 Kitty will also will send you home with antibiotic pills which well be given once a day for 10 days.
 If you cannot pill Kitty, we can give them an injection instead of the pills, which will last for two (2) weeks, for an additional cost.